What is Insulin Resistance and do you have it?

 NORMAL INSULIN METABOLISM:

 Let’s say you eat some type of carbohydrate.
 When it enters the bloodstream, the carbohydrate is converted to glucose.
-Glucose needs to absorb into the cells of muscle, fat and the liver so that you are able to use them for energy.
+Glucose needs to absorb into the cells of muscle, fat, and the liver so that you are able to use them for energy.
 In order to do this, the pancreas produces a transmitting substance, insulin.
-So, insulin “knocks” on the door of the cells; the cells lets them in.
+So, insulin “knocks” on the door of the cells; the cells let them in.
 Now you have immediate energy and energy stored for later; this is normal metabolism.

 ABNORMAL INSULIN METABOLISM:

 Everything goes wrong when the cells don’t “hear” the knock on their door.
 So, more insulin is released; this is insulin resistance.
 If the knock still isn’t heard, even more insulin is released.
 At this point, the blood sugar continues to rise.
 This will happen, initially, after eating meals.
 Eventually, it will happen in a fasting state; and Type 2 diabetes has begun.
 The increased demand and stress on the pancreas could cause it to shut down completely leading to insulin-dependent diabetes.

 The good news: IR is nearly 100% preventable.
 Type 2 diabetes is preventable.
 But, action and change must occur.
 As your health coach, I’ll work with you to find what’s causing this issue, and together, we’ll work on a long-term solution.

 Fill out the questionnaire below to find out if you might have IR.